Lazare Ponticelli: Ponticelli Frères

-He continued managing the company until his retirement in 1960.
-At the time of his death it was reported that the company had 4,000 employees and its annual revenue (2005) was €300 million.
-The company now operates in several countries outside France, such as Angola.
+Lazare continued managing the company with his brothers until his retirement in 1960.
+At the time of his death it was reported that the company had 4,000 employees and its annual revenue (2005) was €300 million (more than €1 billion in 2023).
+The company now operates in several countries outside France, mainly across Europe and Africa.

 Later life

 Until his death, Ponticelli lived with his daughter in the Paris suburb of Le Kremlin-Bicêtre, and every 11 November until 2007 he attended Armistice Day ceremonies.
 An honored citizen of his adopted town, Ponticelli voted in the 2007 presidential and legislative elections.
 He officially became a supercentenarian on 24 December 2007, celebrating his official 110th birthday at the National History of Immigration Museum.
 He kept his war medals in a shoebox.

 When originally offered a state funeral by then French President Jacques Chirac, Ponticelli asserted that he did not want one, although the death of the penultimate recognized soldier, Louis de Cazenave, on 20 January 2008 caused him to reconsider.
 He eventually accepted a small ceremony "in the name of all those who died, men and women," during World War I.